Marcosespa/Marcosespa/README.md

 ## Hi there 👋, I'm Marcos España
-#### Design, Development, and Finances Enthusiast
+#### Bridging Technology and Business with Scalable Solutions

-I am a sixth-semester Computer Science and Business Administration student at the University of Los Andes, Bogotá, Colombia.
-I am passionate about emerging technologies and finance.
+I am a Computer Science and Business Administration student at Universidad de los Andes in Bogotá, Colombia, with strong skills in problem-solving, algorithm design, and cloud computing.
+Proficient in database management (SQL, NoSQL), project management, and web development, I have hands-on experience in API development and integration.

+I bring strong analytical capabilities in data analysis, business analysis, and financial analysis, combined with a solid foundation in supply chain and risk management.
+Skilled in programming languages such as Python, Java, and C++, as well as object-oriented programming (OOP) and data structures, I am dedicated to leveraging my interdisciplinary background to create impactful, scalable solutions.

+Driven by a passion for continuous learning and self-improvement, I am committed to making a meaningful impact at the intersection of technology, business, and supply chain innovation.

 ### Technologies and Tools:
 <p align="center">